 Initiating hormone therapy

-If hormone therapy is new to you, make an appointment with our gender-affirming care provider as described on this page.
-Your initial 45-minute appointment will involve a review of your gender journey and previous hormone treatments, a conversation about your desired changes from hormone therapy, and a discussion of your medical and social history.
+To initiate hormone therapy, make an appointment with our gender-affirming care provider as described on this page.
+Your initial 45-minute appointment will involve a review of your gender journey and any previous hormone treatments, a conversation about your desired changes from hormone therapy, and a discussion of your medical and social history.
 Your provider will draw blood for laboratory tests and, if you’re comfortable with it, give you a full physical exam.
 (We won’t withhold hormones from you if you decline an exam.)
-You’ll also be given an Informed Consent for Hormone Therapy form to review.
+You’ll also be given written information on hormone therapy to review.

 Our standards of care